endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 ### Multiplayer Safe

 Concurrent writes would conflict if all clients wrote to the *same* manifest location.
 There is no conditional writes in S3 so some updates would just be lost.
-To support multiplayer each client updates a *different* manifest file ordered by time.
+To support multiplayer each client updates a *different* manifest entry ordered by time.

 ![manifests over time](diagrams/manifest.excalidraw.png)